andersnas/TokenAPI/src/config/README.md

-You need to set your configuration details in the default.json file.
+You need to set your configuration details in the default.json file, like so:
+{
+    "server": {
+        "port": 3001
+    },
+    "akamaiAuth": {
+        "clientToken": "akab-YourClientToken",
+        "clientSecret": "YourClientSecret",
+        "accessToken": "akab-YourAccessToken",
+        "baseUri": "YourBaseURI/"
+    },
+    "akamaiEdgeRC": {
+        "basePath":"RevocationListBasePath"
+    },
+    "token": {
+        "key": "TokenPrivateKey"
+    }
+}